barbazul/1kfa/mod_guide_gm.md

 ### 4. Choose move cards

-Gather the move cards, and separate them into piles:

- * Cards with "A" in the corner
- * Cards with "B" in the corner
- * Cards with "C" in the corner
- * Cards without any letter in the corner

-If you are playing a One-Shot campaign, remove "Entreat the Blood-Bound"
+Get the deck of move cards from the supply.
+If you are playing a One-Shot campaign, remove any cards with a "9" or "30" printed in the corner.

-Lay out the A cards in front of your players.
-Then select and lay out (`# of players + 1`) B cards.
-Then select and lay out (`# of players + 1`) C cards.
+Lay out all of the cards with an "A" in the corner.
+Then select and lay out (`# of players + 1`) "B" cards.
+Then select and lay out (`# of players + 1`) "C" cards.

 > These are called move cards.
 You are going to take turns choosing, and
 > I'm here to explain how they work and answer questions.
 >
 > The "A" cards are usually the most powerful, so, during character creation,
 > you can only choose one of those.
 You can choose up to 2 of the B cards,
-> and if you want, you can choose 3 C cards, You will start with 3 move
+> and if you want, you can choose 3 C cards.
+You will start with 3 move
 > cards in total.
 >
 > To differentiate the characters, you don't get to choose a card that